 Tallow is the main ingredient here, the avocado oil is added to make the balm less hard and easier to rub into the skin.
 You could use another liquid oil in this recipe instead, if you prefer olive or sweet almond oil those are great options!

-You don’t have to add essential oil to your balm.
+You don’t have to add essential oil to your balm, you can leave it unscented.
 I added lavender to this balm because it’s my favorite.

 Directions for Making Whipped Tallow Balm